21 must-have items for your next trip to Disney | CNN Underscored

 Minnie Mouse Polka Dot MagicBand 2 ($29.99; shopdisney.com)

-For the traditionalist, try this super cute Minnie Mouse-themed band.
+For the traditionalist, try this super-cute Minnie Mouse-themed band.

 ________________________________________________________________________